ietf-wg-acme/acme/draft-ietf-acme-acme.md

 reject it with the error type "urn:ietf:params:acme:error:badRevocationReason".
 The problem document detail SHOULD indicate which reasonCodes are allowed.

+Revocation requests are different from other ACME requests in that they can be signed either with an account key pair or the key pair in the certificate.

+Example using an account key pair for the signature:

 ~~~~~~~~~~
 POST /acme/revoke-cert HTTP/1.1
 Host: example.com